Semiconductor intellectual property core: Hard cores

 Hard cores (or hard macros) are analog or digital IP cores whose function cannot be significantly modified by chip designers.
 These are generally defined as a lower-level physical description that is specific to a particular process technology.
 Hard cores usually offer better predictability of chip timing performance and area for their particular technology.

 Analog and mixed-signal logic are generally distributed as hard cores.
 Hence, analog IP (SerDes, PLLs, DAC, ADC, PHYs, etc.) are provided to chip makers in transistor-layout format (such as GDSII).
 Digital IP cores are sometimes offered in layout format as well.

 Low-level transistor layouts must obey the target foundry's process design rules.
 Therefore, hard cores delivered for one foundry's process cannot be easily ported to a different process or foundry.
-Merchant foundry operators (such as IBM, Fujitsu, Samsung, TI, etc.) offer various hard-macro IP functions built for their own foundry processes, helping to ensure customer lock-in.
+Merchant foundry operators (such as IBM, Fujitsu, Samsung, Texas Instruments, etc.) offer various hard-macro IP functions built for their own foundry processes, helping to ensure vendor lock-in.

 Sources of IP cores

 Licensed functionality

 Many of the best known IP cores are soft microprocessor designs.
 Their instruction sets vary from small 8-bit processors, such as the 8051 and PIC, to 32-bit and 64-bit processors such as the ARM architectures or RISC-V architectures.
 Such processors form the "brains" of many embedded systems.
 They are usually RISC instruction sets rather than CISC instruction sets like x86 because less logic is required.
 Therefore, designs are smaller.
 Further, x86 leaders Intel and AMD heavily protect their processor designs' intellectual property and don't use this business model for their x86-64 lines of microprocessors.

-IP cores are also licensed for various peripheral controllers such as for PCI Express, SDRAM, Ethernet, LCD display, AC'97 audio, and USB.
+IP cores are also licensed for various peripheral controllers such as for PCI Express, SDRAM, Ethernet, LCD, AC'97 audio, IEEE 1394, AGP and USB.
 Many of those interfaces require both digital logic and analog IP cores to drive and receive high speed, high voltage, or high impedance signals outside of the chip.

 "Hardwired" (as opposed to software programmable soft microprocessors described above) digital logic IP cores are also licensed for fixed functions such as MP3 audio decode, 3D GPU, digital video encode/decode, and other DSP functions such as FFT, DCT, or Viterbi coding.